 The key to a solid pet family pictures is doing it in the comfort of your own home and styling it accordingly.
 Choose a simple theme consisting of one or two things – the dogs don’t count but they should relate.
 Keep the set simple – you’ll see how I did this in dog blogs to come.
 My living room was pretty neutral and we removed a few bright yellow throw pillows but that was it.
 Rachel of Araya Photography wanted to keep it simple and not change to much of our natural environment, and now I see why.
 No fluff.
 Just fur.
 No crazy throw pillows to distract you from the emotions I want you to see, and for me to remember, in the pictures.
 (No blankets either because dog hair is always every where in my house and we can’t have nice, clean things.)

-I love this classic wine verbiage t-shirt from Farfetched Apparel.
+I love this classic wine verbiage t-shirt from Fur Tribe.
 It’s soft and comfy, and the maroon, burgundy color complements a solid glass of red and pet family pictures!
 I saw it and had to have it, and then I had to do a photoshoot with it.
 A cute sayings on a t-shirt and is a great start to creating a theme for your pet family photos.
 (This tee is a must for every wine drinking, dog loving, dog mom.)
 Find some cute bandanas, too, if the prints will match your theme.
 In this case, I left them off because I couldn’t find wine dog bandanas to match.
 I also don’t give my dogs wine so I poured myself enough for three.

 Surprisingly, very few treats were involved.
 My treat, however, was wine, and quite a lot of it and I didn’t hold back.
 I also treated myself to a blow out at the local blow dry bar and splurged on makeup, too.
 I didn’t want have to stress about looking pretty and perfect for our pet family pictures and I always do when I don’t have someone else doing my hair and makeup before a shoot.
 (I am pretty decent at doing my own hair and makeup, too, but still, it’s more fun to get a little glam.
 Plus, selfies before and after.
 Duh.)